pacharanero/clinicians-who-code-the-opinionated-handbook/docs/Thoughts-from-Mark-Bailey.md

 * eg Anaconda

-Do you want chapter numbers, so people know what order to read things in and where they are when reading
+Do you want chapter numbers, so people know what order to read things in and where they are when reading?